 Most of us have bad hair days when we hate everything about our hair.
 And though we may fret about our imperfections, they don’t interfere with our daily lives.
-But people who have hair dysmorphia obsess over the way their hair looks and feels throughout their day.
-It impacts their lives so much that they sometimes opt for unnecessary hair treatments that may further reduce their hair quality.
-Plagued by ‘the grass is greener on the other side’ complex, they never seem to find any satisfaction.
+But people who have hair dysmorphia obsess over the way their hair looks and feels throughout the day.
+It impacts their lives so much that they sometimes opt for unnecessary hair treatments that may damage their hair.
+Plagued by ‘the grass is greener on the other side’ complex, they never seem to be satisfied with their hair.

-The only way to tackle these ‘flaws’ is by loving your hair in their natural state and by playing to the strengths of your hair type.
+The only way to tackle these ‘flaws’ is by loving your hair in its natural state and by playing to the strengths of your hair type.
+Trust us, every hair type has its strengths.

 Let’s deconstruct some of the most common misconceptions: